 The Responsible Business Conduct Policy is aimed at all employees, department heads, company managers, contractors, consultants and freelancers.
-Disregarding or violating our Responsible Business Conduct Policy, including the guidelines stated therein, will not be tolerated.

-W.A.R.D.-GmbH (Iriedaily) respects the internationally recognized principles for the protection of human and labor rights as defined in the United Nations Universal Declaration of Human Rights, the core labor standards of the International Labor Organization (ILO), the Fair Wear Foundation Code of Labor Practices, the United Nations Sustainable Development Goals, the UN Guiding Principles on Business and Human Rights, the OECD Guidelines for Multinational Enterprises and the chemicals legislation of the European Union.
+Disregarding or as defined in the United Nations Universal Declaration of Human Rights, the core labor standards of the International Labor Organization (ILO), the Fair Wear Foundation Code of Labor Practices, the United Nations Sustainable Development Goals, the UN Guiding Principles on Business and Human Rights, the OECD Guidelines for Multinational Enterprises and the chemicals legislation of the European Union.